Written by Stacy Kelleher. Reviewed by Sean Busch.

 At the time of publication, the CDC has confirmed that COVID-19 is typically transmitted from person-to-person contact via droplets.
 Researchers are still working to understand precisely how the novel coronavirus is transmitted to people who touch surfaces containing the virus.

-Recent research has revealed that the novel coronavirus lives on fabric for up to 72 hours (the virus lasted for 24 hours on 100% cotton).
-That’s why it’s best to wash cloth masks frequently – and after each use.
+Recent research has revealed that certain coronavirus strains can live on fabric for up to 72 hours.
+That’s why washing masks after each use is so important.

-How Often Do I Need to Wash My Face Mask?
+How Often Should I Wash My Face Mask?

 Get the best tips from the cleaning obsessed.